AriFordsham/GHCWiki/dwarf/status.md

 If you would also like to enable the runtime's unwind support (e.g. allowing use of `GHC.ExecutionStack`), you will need to install `libdw` and its development headers, and pass `--enable-dwarf-unwind` to GHC's `configure` script.
 Note that this is currently only on x86_64 Linux (although i386 may also work; other platforms will need more implementation).

+Note that there may be some stack frame types that aren't quite reported correctly.
+Ben suspects that stack overflow frames may be among these but hasn't been able to confirm this; if you see a stack trace strangely truncated do let him know.

 ### The state of statistical profiling